Nllii/telegram_vc_sample/README.md

 ```
 TODO

-[ ] Create a branch to work on youtube inline bot:
+[ ] Create a branch to work on youtube inline bot

-[ ] Add firebase storage script.
+[ ] Add firebase storage script

 [ ] Add kaggle and google colab script to the dev_install script for cloud_mode